Analytics Comparison – Most Popular Web Analytics Tools in 2021

 TrackJS

-TrackJS ⇱ is another software analysis tool, which as you might be able to guess based on its name, specializes in JavaScript.
+TrackJS is another software analysis tool that specializes in JavaScript.

 As its name implies, TrackJS helps to find JavaScript errors.

 TrackJS also monitors your network and displays errors encountered when loading a script or an API.
 These list the URL, the method, the status code, and the request time.
-TrackJS's agent even logs mistakes from your browser console, including their entire history, even if they are attributable to third parties.
+TrackJS's agent logs mistakes from your browser console, including their entire history, even if they're attributable to third parties.

-One significant advantage is that mistakes aren't only displayed and localized, suggestions are also provided for how best to correct them.
+One significant advantage is that mistakes aren't only displayed and localized, suggestions are also offered for correcting them.

 The single greatest drawback to TrackJS is that it only displays JavaScript errors.
 Should you use additional software, another analytic solution, like New Relic, will be needed.
-This means more costs since no free version of TrackJS is offered
+This means more costs since there isn't a free version of TrackJS.

 Identifies JavaScript errors